cognitedata/reveal/documentation/docs/api/classes/cognite_reveal.SinglePropertyFilterNodeCollection.md

 ▸ **executeFilter**(`propertyCategory`, `propertyKey`, `propertyValues`): `Promise`<`void`\>

 Execute filter asynchronously, replacing any existing filter active.
-When {@link propertyValues}
-contains more than 1000 elements, the operation will be split into multiple batches that are executed in parallel.
-Note that when providing a {@link PropertyFilterNodeCollectionOptions.requestPartitions}
-during construction of the node set, the total number of batches will be requestPartitions*numberOfBatches.
+When propertyValues contains more than 1000 elements, the operation will be split into multiple batches that are executed in parallel.
+Note that when providing a PropertyFilterNodeCollectionOptions.requestPartitions during construction of the node set, the total number of batches will be requestPartitions*numberOfBatches.

 #### Parameters